mshirzaee/schemaExtracor/README.md

 # schemaExtracor
-Schema extractor from parquet to create Hive table automatically
+Extracting the schema of a parquet file on HDFS and creating a Hive table based on this schema.